gunal-01/FashVibe-Ecomm/README.md

           5. Submit a pull request.

 **License**

-    This project is licensed under the MIT License - see the LICENSE file for details.
+    This project is licensed under the MIT License - https://github.com/gunal-01/ecommerce-platform/blob/340887cec3c83acb4338eb6552ba109e761f169d/LICENSE see the file for details.

 Contact
 If you have any questions or suggestions, feel free to reach out to the project maintainer: